 Provide Antioxidant Protection

-Shea butter is also rich in antioxidants, which can protect against the free radical damage that causes lines, wrinkles, dark spots, and other skin concerns.
+Its antioxidant properties are particularly potent, making it a standout ingredient in anti-aging skincare.
 In particular, shea butter contains polyphenols, the same anti-aging antioxidant powerhouses found in green tea that are known to provide photoprotective effects against UV-induced skin inflammation, immunosuppression, DNA damage, and more.

 Deeply Hydrate